jyothiPriyaBhuvanagiri/Replica_of_University_Project/README.md

 ```

-## Perform Analysis and Visualization: Run the main analysis script to compare the prevalence of Blockchain and Data Science topics:
+### Perform Analysis and Visualization: Run the main analysis script to compare the prevalence of Blockchain and Data Science topics:
-Copy code
-python graph.py

 ## This script fetches the titles from both tables, counts occurrences of the keywords "Blockchain", "Data Science", "AI" and displays a bar chart.
 Interpret Results: The bar chart compares the frequency of Blockchain and Data Science mentions across different research categories.
 This helps to understand which topic is more prominently discussed.